jackie-may/demo-psds-workshop/README.md

 # Pluralsight Design System Workshop

-__Target audience:__ People who want to learn how to use the Design System, write JavaScript, understand React a bit.
+__Target audience:__ People who want to learn how to use the Design System, who write JavaScript, and who understand React a bit.

 __Format:__ Follow-along implementation of a visual design using the Design System.
 You could also just watch, but that's less fun.
 Open questions throughout.